 Documents are processed by representatives from participating government agencies within the NIC Insurance Filings system.
 Turn on email notifications in your profile to receive updates immediately after your filing is processed.

 Processing time varies based on the agency, time of year, and the number of documents waiting for state review.

 What is the cost to use NIC Insurance Filings?

 Filers pay a $5.50 fee per form, per state.
+No additional charges above and beyond the $5.50 filing fee are assessed to insurance companies.
 States participate in NIC Insurance Filings at no charge.

 My company has an NIC Insurance Filings account.
 How can I begin using it?

 Reach out to your organization's account administrator to request user credentials.
 Email firstname.lastname@example.org if you are not sure who acts as the administrator for your organization.

 I am an administrator for my organization.
 How do I log in?